1. Install the Lumion plug-in for Revit

 3. Settings

-Options for which setting is dependent on use of either LiveSync (direct/live) or Export to Lumion as above in section 2.
+Options for which setting is dependent on the use of either LiveSync (direct/live) or Export to Lumion as above in section 2.

 3.1: Insertion Point: